open-telemetry/opentelemetry-demo/README.md

 docker compose up
 ```

+### Verify the Webstore & the Telemetry

-- Once the images are build you can access the Webstrore at: <http://localhost:8080>
+- Once the images are built you can access the Webstore at: <http://localhost:8080>

 - And the Jaeger UI at: <http://localhost:16686>